07 Aug Notice You’re All Right Right Now

 Noticing that you’re actually all right right now is not laying a positive attitude over your life like a pretty veil.
 Instead, you are knowing a simple but profound fact: In this moment I am all right.
 You are sensing the truth in your body, deeper than fear, that it is breathing and living and okay.
 You are recognizing that your mind is functioning fine no matter how nutty and not-fine the contents swirling through it are.

-Settling into this basic sense of okayness is a powerful way to build well-being and resources in your brain and being.
-You’re taking a stand for the truth—and against the lies murmured by Mother Nature.
+Settling into this basic sense of okayness is a powerful way to build psychological resources and well-being.
+You’re taking a stand for the truth – and against the well-intended but deceptive biases of your own brain.